University of California, San Diego: Student life

 Price Center, often referred to as PC, is the main student hub and is located in the center of campus, just south of Geisel Library.
 The building houses restaurants, the central bookstore, a movie theater, and office space for student organizations and faculty.
 A student referendum was passed in 2003 to nearly double Price Center, this "East expansion" was officially opened to the public on May 19, 2008.
 Many campus cooperatives, stores as well as The Hub (UCSD's Basic Needs program) operate out of the Student Center which is located towards the south-east of campus.

 There are also seven community resource centers that cultivate community among faculty, staff, and students: the Cross-Cultural Center, the Women's Center, the Student Veterans Resource Center, the Intertribal Resource Center, the Raza Resource Centro, the Black Resource Center and the LGBT Resource Center.
 UC San Diego was the last UC campus to have such centers.
 All three, especially the Cross-Cultural Center that was created first, were founded in the mid-1990s as a result of student movements that demanded change despite opposition by the campus administration.

+In addition to these seven centers, in fall 2025 student groups including the Students' Civil Liberties Union and the Blind Snakes Co-operative advocated for a dedicated space, leading to increased budget support.
+Associated Students (A.S.) announced a permanent location for the Disability Resource Hub on the first floor of Pepper Canyon Hall, near the Office for Students with Disabilities and the Triton Testing Center, with a projected opening in Fall 2026.

 The Ché Café is a student worker cooperative and social center that is perhaps best known for its role as a venue for underground music scene.
 It is an on-and-off again vegan cafe and catering operation as well.
 The Ché also acts as a resource for the music and art departments on campus through hosting art shows, performances, and film screenings.
 Some of the most notable touring bands or musicians who have played at the Ché include: Bon Iver, Green Day, Rise Against, Jimmy Eat World, Matt & Kim, Billy Corgan, Blonde Redhead, Bomb the Music Industry!, The Get Up Kids, Deerhoof, Bright Eyes, Chumbawamba, Mike Watt, Hella, Dan Deacon, Unwound, and Jawbreaker.
 Prominent local San Diego bands such as The Locust and Pinback, and national tours such as Mates of State and The Dillinger Escape Plan have given the Ché Café some fame and praise as a radical vegan collective despite its small size and limited sound equipment.